-In addition to our efforts to acquire consumer cardholders, we continue to increase our focus on small to mid-sized commercial customers.
-We offer these customers private label credit cards and Dual Cards that can be used primarily at our Retail Card partners and are similar to our consumer offerings.
-We are also increasing our focus on marketing our commercial pay-in-full accounts receivable product that supports a wide range of business customers.
+In addition to our efforts to acquire consumer cardholders, we continue to focus on acquiring small to mid-sized commercial customers.
+We offer these customers private label credit cards and Dual Cards that are similar to our consumer offerings and our approach to acquiring these customers is consistent with our consumer strategies.
+We are also continuing to focus on marketing our commercial pay-in-full accounts receivable product that supports a wide range of business customers.